tanmay-e-patil/illumio-assessment/README.md

 Tested manually with:
 * Cases with incorrect CLI arguments.
 * Cases with case-sensitive values, e.g., entries with sv_p1 and sv_P1 tags in lookup.csv.
-* Cases where destination and protocol number are not present.
+* Cases where destination and protocol number are of value '-'.
 * Cases where the flow log is malformed.